abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 end
 {% endhighlight %}

-The `MaintenanceMode` concern adds a `before_action` that redirects to the maintenance page if the mode is enabled unless the current IP address is whitelisted.
-Both maintenance mode and whitelisted IP addresses are stored in *ENV* variables.
+Unless the current IP address is whitelisted, the `MaintenanceMode` concern redirects to the maintenance page if the mode is enabled.

-Now that our concerns are ready we should mix them into the application controller.

 {% highlight ruby %}
 class ApplicationController < ActionController::Base